Thomasian Welcome Walk

 The Thomasian Welcome Walk (TWW) is an annual event of the University of Santo Tomas in Manila, Philippines.
 Freshmen walk through the Arch of the Centuries, a monument that served as the original doorway to the first campus of the university in Intramuros.

 Event

 The tradition of passing through the Arch of the Centuries as a welcome to the freshmen community began in 2002.
 It was first called as "The Rites of Passage".
 The activities in welcoming the new students were made to complement the Baccalaureate Mass and send-off rites to the graduates at end of the school year.

 The parade is followed by a mass that is usually concelebrated by the university rector.

-It is a popular superstition that undergraduates should not pass through the arch the opposite way before the send-off rites because it could result in an untimely exit from the university.
+It is a popular superstition that undergraduates should not pass through the Arch the opposite way before the send-off rites because it could result in an untimely exit from the university.

+Since 2012, the Walk has been divided into two batches: morning and afternoon.
+Students from the morning batch walk through the Arch after their orientation, folllowed by students from the afternoon batch, who pass through the Arch first before proceeding to the Quadricentennial Pavilion for their orientation.

+Second-year and third-year students were given a special Homecoming Walk in 2022, as the university returned to onsite classes after the COVID-19 pandemic.

 Parade route

 The parade begins from assembly areas of the different college buildings then converges on Intramuros Drive.
 The students enter the España Boulevard side of the arch then continues to the Rizal Lane (Lover's Lane) toward the UST Main Building.

 In the early years, the parade passed through the Benavides Plaza and ended in front of the Main Building where a mass and welcoming events were held.
 The venues changed later on to accommodate the increased freshmen population.
 In years not affected by the weather, programs are held at the UST Grandstand.
 The route turns left before it reaches the Benavides Plaza and goes straight to the UST Grandstand.
 During inclement weather, the route turns right before it reaches the Benavides Plaza and ends at the UST Quadricentennial Pavilion.